-Please note: the prize has now closed, the shortlist will be announced in February 2019.
+Please note: the prize has now closed, the winner will be announced on March 2nd.

 Translation is the life blood of Peirene Press.
 We also think it is a necessary art form in the world we live in.
 Translation opens borders and enables us to travel across the world through words.

 For new translators securing a first translation can be difficult.
 It can take years of dedicated hard work and half the battle is simply trying to convince a publisher – who tends to commission seasoned translators – to trust your work.
 This is where the Peirene Stevns Translation Prize comes in.

 Open to all translators without a published novel, this prize not only looks to award great translation, it hopes to raise the profile of translated literature while offering a new translator the opportunity to see their work in print.
 This is the only translation prize that results in the publication of a full novel – read on to find out how you can enter!

 This year’s entries are required to be translations from Italian to English.

 Download our press release to use as a poster here: Peirene Stevns Flyer

 The winner of the Peirene Stevns Translation prize 2019 will receive £3500, a writer’s retreat in the Pyrenees and the publication of a full translated novel in 2020!

 The retreat is an 18th century mill house in the foothills of the French Pyrenees.
 It comfortably sleeps 5/6 and comes fully equipped.
 There is a large garden with a natural swimming pond!
 The village is a 10 minute walk from the retreat.
 For your daily needs there is a store with a bakery in the church square and a bar/restaurant.
 The closest airport is Perpignan (50 minutes from the retreat) and transport can be arranged.

 The winner will be announced on the 1st of March with the residency taking place between the 18th May and the 20th July 2019.